-Each OLoL CMAT academy will make reasonable adjustments for disabled young people (including the provision of auxiliary aids and services) and will make arrangements to support those with medical conditions.
+Each OLoL CMAT academy will make reasonable adjustments for young people with a disability (including the provision of auxiliary aids and services) and will make arrangements to support those with medical conditions.

 We shall work with our schools, local and national providers to secure the services needed to improve outcomes for children and young people who have SEND.
 These services could include speech and language therapy, physiotherapy, occupational therapy, education psychology, mental health services, other health and social care professionals.